Yashovardhan-Singh/TinyGlyph2D/CONVENTIONS.md

-Here's your updated **C Project Naming Conventions** document with **all leading underscores removed**, replacing them with appropriate **module-based prefixes** instead, in accordance with your modular and namespaced style:

----

 # C Project Naming Conventions

 This document outlines the naming conventions used throughout the C project for consistent code style and clarity.